BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 Modders who create a custom NPCs, can also just blacklist them individually if they want to.

-# 2. How to Whitelist - Short Explanation.
+# 2. How to Whitelist - Short Explanation

 > Do you learn information better by trying things out yourself?
 > Download the [**Example race mod with BG3SX support** or the **Example race mod with optional BG3SX addon**](https://www.nexusmods.com/baldursgate3/mods/14435?tab=description) to see what a correct implementation looks like.